1966 New York City smog: Federal response

 Air pollution control, already a priority of President Lyndon B. Johnson's administration, (Note: Johnson signed legislation in 1965 to establish new standards for automobiles by 1967.
 In May 1966, Johnson signed an executive order that directed the heads of all federal agencies to plan the installation of air pollution controls at federal facilities.
 Joe Califano, Johnson's Secretary of Health, Education, and Welfare, organized a task force in 1966 to prepare a report for the 90th Congress on issues of environmental concern, primarily air pollution.
 The task force's report was published November 21, 1963—just days before the New York City smog.) became a greater concern after the smog.
 By early 1967, his statements on air pollution became more rhetorically urgent.
 In January 1967, Johnson sent a message to Congress entitled "Protecting Our National Heritage," the first section of which was entitled "The Pollution of Our Air" and focused on the problems posed by air pollution.
 The message was prompted by wide public discussion of the problem following the 1966 smog.
 Johnson cited the experiences of specific American cities and towns in the message, and highlighted the 1966 smog at length:

 Two months ago, a mass of heavily polluted air—filled with poisons from incinerators, industrial furnaces, power plants, car, bus and truck engines—settled down upon the sixteen million people of Greater New York.

 For four days, anyone going out on the streets inhaled chemical compounds that threatened his health.
 Those who remained inside had little protection from the noxious gases that passed freely through cooling and heating systems.

-An estimated 80 persons died.
-(Note: Johnson's source for a death toll of 80 is not clear, but the figure is sometimes repeated (see, for example, its use in Bernstein 1996, a biography of Johnson), even after the publication of more-reliable scientific medical papers on the subject.
-Legal scholar Arnold W. Reitze, who used Greenburg's figure in a scholarly law review article, noticed the discrepancy among sources.
-Reitze noted "fatality figures concerning episodes are based on statistical techniques and vary among data reporting sources.")
-Thousands of men and women already suffering from respiratory diseases lived out the four days in fear and pain.